-Santacruz, together with its subsidiaries (the "Company"), is engaged in the exploration and commercial exploitation of mining concessions in Mexico, with a primary focus on silver, but also including gold, lead and zinc.
-The Company has acquired, or has options to acquire, the mining concession rights to the following properties:
+Santacruz, together with its subsidiaries (the "Company"), is engaged in the exploration and commercial exploitation of mining concessions in Mexico, with a primary focus on silver, but also including gold, zinc, lead and copper.
+The Company has acquired, or has options to acquire, or has leased, the mining concession rights to the following properties:

-- Veta Grande Project including the Veta Grande Mine and various other properties in Veta Grande, Zacatecas, Mexico. - Rosario Project including the Rosario Mine and various other properties in Charcas, San Luis Potosi, Mexico. - Minillas Property in Genaro Cidina, Zacatecas, México. - Zacatecas Properties in Zacatecas, Zacatecas, Mexico.
+- Veta Grande Project including the Veta Grande Mine and various other properties in Veta Grande, Zacatecas, Mexico. - Rosario Project including the Rosario Mine and various other properties in Charcas, San Luis Potosi, Mexico. - Minillas Property in Genaro Cidina, Zacatecas, Mexico. - Zacatecas Properties in Zacatecas, Zacatecas, Mexico. - Zimapan Mine, Zimapan, Hidalgo, Mexico

 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to meet its obligations and continue its operations for the next twelve months.
-At December 31, 2018, the Company had a working capital deficiency of \$11,812 (2017 - \$12,367), a loss for the year of \$4,637 (2017 - \$22,906), negative operating cash flows of \$4,224 (2017 - \$5,058) and had an accumulated deficit of \$104,437 (2017 - \$99,678).
-These factors indicate the existence of a material uncertainty that cast significant doubt upon the Company's ability to continue as a going concern.
+As at December 31, 2019, the Company had a working capital deficiency of \$30,572 (2018 - \$11,812) and an accumulated deficit of \$124,884 (2018 - \$104,315).
+For the year ended December 31, 2019 the Company incurred a loss of \$20,432 (2018 - \$4,637) and negative operating cash flows of \$18,524 (2018 - \$4,224).
+These factors indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.
 As a result, the Company may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The Company's ability to continue as a going concern is dependent upon its ability to generate positive cash flows from operations, and/or raise adequate funding through equity or debt financing to discharge its liabilities as they come due.
 The Company has a capital management process in place to safeguard the Company's ability to continue as a going concern.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.